COMPARE TO OTHER COMPONENTS

 • Open-Source: Tesseract is freely available for use, modification, and distribution by anybody under the terms of the Apache License 2.0.
 Its open-source design has greatly aided in its broad adoption and ongoing enhancement, thanks to community contributions.

-• Language Support: Tesseract is capable of recognizing more than 100 different scripts and character sets in addition to these languages.
+• Language Support: Tesseract is capable of recognizing more than 100 different scripts and character sets in addition to languages.
 It is appropriate for a wide range of OCR applications in various languages and geographical areas due to its multilingual capability.

 • Accuracy: Tesseract is well known for its excellent text recognition accuracy, particularly when set up correctly and trained with pertinent data.
 It can reliably extract text from photos with a variety of issues, including distorted angles, low quality, and inadequate illumination.

 • Options: Tesseract provides a great deal of configuration and customization options.
-For particular use situations, users can adjust several parameters to maximize OCR performance.
+For particular use cases, users can adjust several parameters to maximize OCR performance.
 Furthermore, Tesseract may be coupled with a variety of platforms and computer languages, such as Java, C++, Python, and C#, enabling developers to take advantage of its capabilities in a broad range of applications.

 • Tesseract undergoes constant development and maintenance, with new features added regularly to boost its accuracy, performance, and language support.
 Tesseract's open-source community supports its continuous development, guaranteeing that it will always be a state-of-the-art OCR tool.